HermannKroll/NarrativeAnnotation/README.md

 Our annotation and extraction methods will work in a temporary directory in /tmp/ (so please make sure to have at least 100GB available).

 # Database Setup
+The project was tested on SQLlite and PostgresDB databases.
+For larger databases, we recommend to use PostgresDB.
+Setup a PostgresDB environment (see [official instructions](https://www.postgresql.org)).
 This project stores its processed data in a relational database that stores the processed documents.
 So first please setup a Postgres database by following the official instructions.
 We used V14.